 Sit on a frozen throne at the Ice Castles.

-The Ice Castles, a frozen attraction in North Woodstock, is an incredible feat of human engineering and art.
+The Ice Castles, a frozen attraction in North Woodstock, is an incredible feat of human engineering and art, and definitely on the list of New Hampshire things to see in the winter.
 Built using hundreds of thousands of icicles by various artists, these castles have tunnels, ice thrones, sculptures, fountains, and more.

 There are some amazing memories to be made in downtown Portsmouth’s Prescott Park.
 A whole calendar of events happen here year-round.
 Not to mention, the location is fantastic!
 Right on the ocean, there are piers and beautiful gardens, and you’ll also be in spitting distance of Portsmouth’s best shops and restaurants.

 One of the best ways to take advantage of Prescott Park is catching a live concert during their summer Concert Series.
 Lay out a blanket in the grass with loved ones and listen to your favorite band, with an ocean sunset and docking boats as the backdrop.
-This is where memories are made.
+This is where memories are made, especially if you’re looking for fun things to do for adults in NH; major date vibes, right?

 Bet you didn’t know that Funspot arcade in Laconia is the largest arcade in the world – Guinness-certified!
-This place has over 600 games, 300 classic arcade games, a bowling alley, cash bingo, mini-golf, and even its own tavern.
+This place has over 600 games, 300 classic arcade games, a bowling alley, cash bingo, mini-golf, and even its own tavern, so if you’re looking for things to do in Laconia NH, check it out.
 If you can walk in and out of here in under an hour, you deserve a Guinness World Record yourself.

-If you haven’t noticed yet, the White Mountains region covers so much of why NH is a great state to visit.
+If you haven’t noticed yet, the White Mountains region is the home of so many classic NH things to do.

-If you need some inspiration, check out our hand-picked list of 14 amazing cabins in the White Mountains.
+If you need some inspiration, check out our hand-picked list of 14 amazing cabins in the White Mountains; when you’re looking for cool things to do in NH, can it get much cooler than staying in a quintessentially cozy New England cabin?

 Yes, NH actually has a good arts scene!
 While there are plenty of nice options, two institutions really stand out: the Currier Museum of Art, and the Hood Museum of Art.
-Both of them are beautiful museums with world-class collections.
+Both of them are beautiful museums with world-class collections and great NH things to do.

 The Currier (which made our list of best things to do in Manchester) has a strong European and American collection.